 To make a gathered ruffle with twine cord, here’s what you can do:

-- Cut a length of the fabric of your choice about 2 ¼” x 16”.
+- First, cut a length of the fabric of your choice about 2 ¼” x 16”.
 You can make it longer if you want more gathers, and wider if you want it to drape lower over your jar.
 I will be attaching this gathered ruffle to a second piece of decorative embroidery, so I cut my fabric length a few inches longer than the circumference of that piece, to be able to gather the fabric around it.
 Pink the edges of the two short ends with your pinking shears.

 2. On the wrong side of the fabric, turn one of the long edges ¼” in, and press down.
 Turn it ¼” again to hide the raw edge, and press in place.